 - Increased use of alcohol or drugs

-If someone you know is threatening to hurt or kill themself, seeking access to lethal means of killing themself, or talking about suicide in a way that is unlike themself, do not hesitate to call 911 or the emergency service in your area.
+If someone you know is threatening to hurt or kill themself, seeking access to lethal means of killing themself or talking about suicide in a way that is unlike themself, do not hesitate to call 911 or the emergency service in your area.
 Suicide is not the only option for anyone.
 Intervening, starting the conversation, and getting help are the first steps to suicide prevention.

 When Mental Health Crisis Intervention Is Necessary

 If you or someone you love is showing signs of extreme depression or suicidal ideation, don’t wait.
-This Suicide Prevention Day, let’s remember that no one needs to battle these kinds thoughts alone.
-Mental health crisis intervention is necessary when someone’s emotional, mental, physical or behavioral response to a crisis situation needs to be managed with outside help.
+This Suicide Prevention Day, let’s remember that no one needs to battle these kinds of thoughts alone.
+Mental health crisis intervention is necessary when someone’s emotional, mental, physical, or behavioral response to a crisis situation needs to be managed with outside help.